Lucian Goian strike breaks Mumbai City hearts, seals Chennaiyin's play-offs spot | Goal.com

 Lucian Goian strike breaks Mumbai City hearts, seals Chennaiyin's play-offs spot

-Lucian Goian's strike helped Chennaiyin FC beat Mumbai City FC 1-0 in an Indian Super League (ISL) 2019-20 season clash on Friday at the Mumbai Football Arena.
+Lucian Goian's strike helped Chennaiyin FC beat Mumbai City FC 1-0 and qualify for the playoffs in the Indian Super League (ISL) 2019-20 season on Friday at the Mumbai Football Arena.

 The former Mumbai City defender scored in the 83rd minute to ensure Chennaiyin FC's berth in the play-offs.

-Jorge Costa began with two changes to the team that were trounced resoundingly by FC Goa.
+Jorge Costa began with two changes to the team that was trounced by FC Goa.
 Bipin and Bidyananda Singh were dropped in favour of Amine Chermiti and Sourav Das respectively.
-The formation remained a 4-2-3-1.
+The formation remained 4-2-3-1.

-In the opposite camp, Owen Coyle mad just one change to his side - Maltese Andre Schembri dropping out for Romanian Dragos Petrui Firtulescu on the right-wing.

 More to follow..